Biochemistry

 Studying at Oxford gives you the chance to be part of a large multidisciplinary department, which is internationally renowned for its research on a wide range of questions on the fundamental basis of all cellular life from man to microbe.
 As a student here, alongside department-based lectures and college-based tutorials, you will gain substantial laboratory experience both through regular practicals and a fourth year research project.

 In becoming a Biochemistry student at Univ, you join a small group of very well-supported students.
-Our highly experienced tutors are research-active, and in tutorials and classes they enjoy encouraging stimulating discussion and an exploration of their students’ own interests.
+Our tutors enjoy encouraging stimulating discussion and will help you explore and discover your own interests.

 Resources